-With a strong nutty taste and a thick consistency, olive oil is not as covert of a carrier oil as MCT oil.
-Additionally, Olive oil features monounsaturated fats as its primary fat molecule, which require more processing and absorption, resulting in less bioavailability.
+With a strong olive taste and a thick consistency, olive oil is not as covert of a carrier oil as MCT oil.
+Additionally, olive oil features monounsaturated fats as its primary fat molecule, which require more processing and absorption, resulting in less bioavailability.

 The best carrier oil for CBD will feature a high rate of bioavailability.
-For this reason, we consider MCT oil to be the best carrier oil for oral CBD, as it has higher than normal fat soluble compounds that ensure a greater absorption rate.
+For this reason, we consider MCT oil to be the best carrier oil for oral CBD, as the medium-chain fatty acids are quick to absorb in the digestive system.

 All Neurogan CBD oils are made with MCT oil.
 We choose to use MCT oil as our CBD carrier oil for its ability to absorb easily into the body, and for the taste (which our customers love!).